 How Abstract API Handles Phone Number Validation in PHP

-Abstract API addresses the core weaknesses of traditional methods.
-It replaces brittle pattern checks with authoritative telco facts from a continuously updated data graph.
+Abstract API addresses the core weaknesses of traditional methods because it connects each request to a continuously updated telecom data graph.

-- The service removes the need for home-grown lookup tables that go stale.
-It relies on a data graph with current information on over 190 country number plans.
+- The API removes the need for home-grown lookup tables that go stale.
+It maintains current data on more than 190 country numbering plans, new ranges, and carrier information.

-- It bypasses slow SMS round-trip checks.
-The API returns the line type in real time, so you can gate features for specific line types.
+- It bypasses slow SMS round-trip checks that often fail to detect landlines and virtual numbers.
+The API returns the line type in real time, so you can gate features like SMS two-factor authentication for mobile lines only.

 How to Add Abstract API to Your Dev Environment

-Once you know Abstract’s capabilities, you can add its phone number validation API to your project with ease.
+Once you understand Abstract’s capabilities, to add its phone number validation API to your project is simple.

-- Sign in at Abstract API, create a Phone Validation API project, and copy the key.
+- Sign in at Abstract API, create a Phone Validation API project, and copy your key.

-. - Require Composer’s autoloader if you have not already:
+- Require Composer’s autoloader if your project does not already: require 'vendor/autoload.php';.

 <?php